 The experience was launching on Daydream first.
 Collaborating with the Plex and Google teams, we defined that the scenes should have single or very few materials, have a stylized, non-realistic look to preserve performance, and include optimizations like blob shadows on dynamic objects.
 Within these requirements, we explored different “low-poly” styles ranging from stylized, to elegant ultimately landing on a unique and upscale style to match the Plex brand.

 Inspired by the look and feel of the golden age of drive-in theaters, this scene has an iconic 1960s and 1970s look.
 Nestled in the red mountains of New Mexico, in the glow just after sunset, the theater is full of classic, all-American convertibles, woodie station wagons, and trucks.
 The raked downhill layout gives each user a perfect view of the screen.
 Props, such as string lights, and signage have a distinct “space age” style.
 And as in a real drive-in, we placed the projection station behind the user for a fully immersive experience.

-The loft scene needed to have city views and clean lines with modern, mid-century decor.
-The loft should be a lofted space with two floors to give ample space for the virtual TV to expand during watching.
-Adding interactive elements such as lighting, ceiling fans, artwork on walls, coffee table objects, and more.
-The layout of the seating in the room needed to provide ample space for at least 8 people, all with a clear view of the TV.
+The loft scene needed city views and clean lines with modern, mid-century decor.
+Creating a lofted space with two floors gives ample space for the virtual TV to expand during watching.
+Adding interactive elements such as lighting, ceiling fans, artwork on walls, and coffee table objects, allows users to have some silly living room fun while enjoying their favorite film.
+The layout of the seating in the room is designed to provide ample space for at least 8 people, all with a clear view of the TV.